thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>

-Apline Linux Desktop in VLAN 10,20,30 to test end-to-end connectivity and configured with:
+Desktop in VLAN 10,20,30 to test end-to-end connectivity and configured with:
 ```
 sudo hostname USERS
 sudo ifconfig eth0 10.1.10.99 netmask 255.255.255.0